 My brother, Bob Harvey, made his hobby of bee keeping into a career.
 The Harvey's Honey Bee Farm

 is located on Route 40 between Woodstown and Pole Tavern, not far from the Slabtown Road

 intersection.
 Harvey's Honey is well known on the east coast for honey, wax, manufactured

 beehives and more.
-The slogan, "We pollinate the East Coast from Main to Florida" is not
+The slogan, "We pollinate the East Coast from Maine to Florida" is not

 exaggerated.
 In recent years Harvey's Honey has been sending tractor trailers loaded with bees

 to pollinate nut groves in California!
 The last I heard, Harvey's Honey maintains over 5,000